mako-framework/docs/08_learn_more/00_humanizer.md

 $this->humanizer->fileSize(1024); // Will return "1 KiB"
 ```

-It will return binary suffixes by default can also make it output file sizes using decimal suffixes by setting the optional second parameter to FALSE.
+It will return binary suffixes by default can also make it output file sizes using decimal suffixes by setting the optional second parameter to `false`.

 ```
 $this->humanizer->fileSize(1024, false); // Will return "1.02 KB"